Seven-try Exeter overpower Bristol to go top

 Bristol director of rugby Pat Lam told BBC Radio Bristol:

 "Not ideal.
-We started well and ultimately we missed a few opportunities that first half and discipline.
+We started well and ultimately we missed a few opportunities that first half and [lost our] discipline.
 Once we ended up with 14 men, against Exeter they'll rumble in there.

 "There's a lot of work we've got to do on defence and at 17-7 just before half-time ideally we would have scored, we had a few chances we didn't take and that's important.

-"And then 17-7 we've just got to fire a shot at kick-off and we lose the ball, we spend a lot of time defending.
+"And then 17-7 [to start the second half] we've just got to fire a shot at kick-off and we lose the ball, we spend a lot of time defending.

 "We didn't get much change out of our penalties at the scrums and then they just had a lot of time.
 We got camped in this place and they came strong."